laravel/docs/filesystem.md

 - Amazon S3: `league/flysystem-aws-s3-v3 ~1.0`
 - Rackspace: `league/flysystem-rackspace ~1.0`

+An absolute must for performance is to use a cached adapter.
+You will need an additional package for this:

+- CachedAdapter: `league/flysystem-cached-adapter ~1.0`

 #### S3 Driver Configuration

 The S3 driver configuration information is located in your `config/filesystems.php` configuration file.
 This file contains an example configuration array for an S3 driver.
 You are free to modify this array with your own S3 configuration and credentials.
 For convenience, these environment variables match the naming convention used by the AWS CLI.